Every Agent-to-Agent Transaction Must Answer Two Questions. Most Answer Only One.

 });

-// Layer 3: Verification — neutral, automated, neither party controls
+// Layer 3: Verification — neutral, automated, neither party controls it

 const settled = await client.releaseEscrow(escrow.id);

-// Verdict: 'released' (delivered) or 'disputed' (pact conditions not met)
+// verdict: 'released' (delivered) or 'disputed' (pact conditions not met)

 // Layer 4: Reputation — compounds from Layer 3 outcomes